 The Amendment is effective for annual periods beginning on or after January 1, 2023, by amending the opening balance of the retained earnings or adjusting a different component of equity in the period the Amendment was first adopted.
 Earlier application is permitted.
-The Group is examining the effects of the Amendment on the financial statements with no plans for early adoption.
+Application of the aforesaid Amendment is not expected to have a material effect on the financial statements.